Dashboard

 - Live progress bar for running jobs.

-- Streaming logs that update in real-time as the job runs.
+- Streaming input, output, and logs that update in real-time as the job runs.

 - Arguments and result as formatted JSON.

-- Cancel a running job or re-run a completed one.
+From the run page, you can also cancel a running job or rerun a completed one.

 Lists all scheduler nodes with their last heartbeat, running job count, and registered jobs.